(published in Tampa Bay Wellness, April 2013)

 At this stage, you can to add in raw vegetables and salads.
-Of the raw vegetables, those which are fruits (cucumber, bell peppers, zucchini and yellow squash) are the easiest to digest, while the cruciferous (broccoli, cauliflower, cabbage, etc) are the most difficult, and you may need to only eat them cooked.
+Of the raw vegetables, those which are fruits (ie. have seeds, such as cucumber, bell peppers, zucchini and yellow squash) are the easiest to digest, while the cruciferous (broccoli, cauliflower, cabbage, etc) are the most difficult, and you may need to only eat them cooked.

 Iceburg lettuce is difficult to digest, and has the least nutrients of all leafy greens, so use romaine, leaf lettuce or spinach for salads.
 You might find that the darker leafy greens, such as kale, swiss chard, or collards need to be cooked for you to digest them well.

 Of the fats and proteins, avocado is the easiest to handle, and a few olives are fine for most people.
 Both coconut and peanuts can be a problem for those with gall bladder congestion.
 Other nuts and seeds in small quantities are fine for some, but those with diverticulosis will likely need to avoid them.
 If you eat animal-based foods, organic chicken and wild-caught, small species fish, as well as organic eggs (start with just the whites) may be eaten.